peterhcharlton/ppg-beats/docs/functions/pulse_peaks_from_onsets.md

-# `SPAR_BEAT_DETECTOR` - SPAR PPG beat detector.
+# `PULSE_PEAKS_FROM_ONSETS` - Identifies pulse onsets.
-SPAR_BEAT_DETECTOR detects beats in a photoplethysmogram (PPG) signal using the 'Symmetric Projection Attractor Reconstruction' beat detector
+PULSE_PEAKS_FROM_ONSETS detects pulse peaks in a photoplethysmogram (PPG) signal from the locations of the pulse onsets

 ##  Inputs
 +   sig : a vector of PPG values

-+   fs  : the sampling frequency of the PPG in Hz
++   onsets : indices of detected pulse onsets

 ##  Outputs
 +   peaks : indices of detected pulse peaks

-+   onsets : indices of detected pulse onsets

-##  Reference
-none

 ##  Author
-Callum Pettit and Philip Aston - wrote the code: 'SPARcycleTimesPPG' Peter H. Charlton - modified the code slightly (as indicated), but mainly just wrote this wrapper
+Peter H. Charlton, University of Cambridge, February 2022

 ##  Documentation
 <https://ppg-beats.readthedocs.io/>